City of New Hope Logo

 Hiring a Tree Contractor

-The city of New Hope does not dictate which tree contractors you may hire to work on private trees.
-The following tips are provided by the city to help you find the right contractor for your job.
-Hiring a tree contractor deserves the same consideration as hiring a doctor or a home builder.
-A mistake can be expensive and long lasting.
+The City of New Hope does not regulate which tree contractors you may hire for work on private trees.
+To help you find the right contractor for your job, the City offers the following tips.
+Choosing a tree contractor should be given the same care and consideration as hiring a doctor or a home builder, as mistakes can be costly and have long-lasting effects.

-• Ask friends or neighbors for any recommendations
+• Seek Recommendations: Ask friends or neighbors for any recommendations they may have.

-• Ask for references and talk with former clients.
-Experience, education, and a good reputation are signs of a good arborist.
+• Check References: Ask for references and speak with former clients.
+Look for signs of a good arborist, such as experience, education, and a positive reputation.

-• Ask the contractor if they plan to use climbing spikes.
-A good contractor will not use climbing spikes if the tree is to remain in place.
+• Inquire About Climbing Spikes: Ask the contractor whether they plan to use climbing spikes.
+A reputable contractor will avoid using climbing spikes if the tree is to remain in place.

 Trees and Legal Concerns

-If you think there is an issue on your property that is created by a neighbors tree, the first step should always be to talk to your neighbor.
-If you cannot reach a reasonable agreement with your neighbor consider using a mediation service.
-It is not the city's responsibility to settle arguments or disputes between neighboring properties.
+If you think a neighbor's tree creates an issue on your property, the first step should always be to talk to your neighbor.
+If you cannot reach a reasonable agreement with your neighbor, consider using a mediation service.
+The City is not responsible for settling arguments or disputes between neighboring properties.

 To learn more about trees and the law please read the following links.